Yuxiang: Dishes

 The sauce is used most often for dishes containing beef, pork, or chicken.
 It is sometimes used for vegetarian recipes.
-In fact, Barbara Tropp suggests in The Modern Art of Chinese Cooking that the characters can also be interpreted as meaning "Sichuan-Hunan" flavor.
+Barbara Tropp suggests in The Modern Art of Chinese Cooking that the characters can also be interpreted as meaning "Sichuan-Hunan" (渝湘) flavor.
 Dishes that use yuxiang as the main seasoning have the term affixed to their name.
 For instance: